sst/sst/www/docs/packages/create-sst.md

 ## Usage

-There's no need install this CLI.
+There's no need to install this CLI.
 Just use it directly to create your projects.

 <MultiPackagerCode>
 <TabItem value="npx">